-The grantee is deficient if it or a subrecipient has conducted an inappropriate piggyback for ARRA funded procurements.
+The grantee is deficient if it has conducted an inappropriate piggyback for ARRA funded procurements.

-18. Has the grantee considered ARRA funds in determining if it meets or exceeds the threshold for developing, submitting, or revising its DBE program?
+19. Has the grantee considered ARRA funds in determining if it meets or exceeds the threshold for developing, submitting, or revising its DBE program?
 If yes, has it submitted a program for approval?

-7. DBE
+RELATED REVIEW AREA 7.
+DBE